Exhibition-DigitalTwin/screens/README.md

 #### 3D models
-All 3d models of our physical and digital model can be found in /src/objects
+All 3d models of our physical and digital model can be found in /src/objects The assembly of all the parts should be clear by looking at the structure tab in the application.

 #### physical model parts
 1. 3D-Printed Models